- Frequently Asked Questions

 Latest update: Ian Braithwaite has retired since end of 2019, and lives in Shropshire now.
 We wish him well.
 Amazingly, he is still answering his phones.

-If you have an intermittent boiler lockout, ideally we would wish to witness it happening - we would wish to see a persistent lockout.
-Often, a problem described by a customer could be caused by more than one part, so if you had a boiler lockout yesterday, then after a night cooling down, the boiler may be working again while we are in front of it today.
-We sometimes can’t pinpoint the part which is having the intermittent problem.
+If you have an intermittent boiler lockout or noises, ideally we would wish to witness it happening - we would wish to see a persistent lockout or noise.
+Often, a problem described by a customer could be caused by more than one part, so for example if you had a boiler lockout yesterday, then after an overnight cooling down, the boiler may be working again properly while we are in front of it today.
+We sometimes can’t pinpoint the faulty part which is having intermittent problem.

 We do believe that your boiler is having a problem since it is your boiler and you are familiar with it.
-But, without witnessing the problem, it is often difficult to get to the bottom of the problem.
-We don't charge for a callout to locals (except for rented properties), and we adopt a "no fix no fee" policy, so we sometimes don't come out for an intermittent problem until it becomes persistent.
+But without witnessing the problem, it is bit difficult to get to the bottom of the problem, ie, to get a diagnosis 100% right.
+We don't charge callout fee to local people (except for rented properties), and we adopt a "no fix no fee" policy, so we sometimes don't come out for an intermittent problem until it becomes persistent.

-We also work for insurance companies.
+We also work for insurance companies as a sub contractor.
 For a boiler repair, these insurance companies don’t allow us to make more than two visits and to fit more than one part for obvious reasons, ie, insurance companies generally walk away from intermittent problems.

-Some customers agree for us to gamble on a repair to solve their intermittent problems.
+Some customers agree for us to gamble on a series of new parts to solve their intermittent problems.
 In this case, we will use our experience, and replace one part with another, in the order from most likely to least likely, until we fix the problem.
 Obviously, all parts and labour will be charged.

 At Plumbing and Central Heating forum on www.DIYnot.com.